-Aeon Press is the book-publishing arm of Albedo One and is Ireland’s only dedicated publisher of Science Fiction, Fantasy and Horror.
+Aeon Press is the book-publishing arm of Albedo One magazine and is Ireland’s only dedicated publisher of Science Fiction, Fantasy and Horror.
 Since being established in 1998 we have published a small but diverse range of top quality material, from a graphic novel to a long overdue best of Irish speculative fiction anthology, Emerald Eye.

 Aeon Press is a small publisher, and so what can we offer that big publishers cant?
 Well, we love what we do, and none of us are in it for the money.
 Our goal is to bring to you exceptional work from Irish and international authors that stands out from the crowd.
-The sort of “uncommercial” work that you wont find major publishers touching with a bargepole, because of the very qualities we are looking for.
+The sort of “noncommercial” work that you wont find major publishers touching with a bargepole, because of the very qualities we are looking for.
 Something new, something risky, combined with top class writing.

 The Village Sang to the Sea: A Memoir of Magic, by Bruce McAllister